Pirates vs. Mets MLB Betting Odds, Trends & Prediction

-With Jared Jones set to oppose Jose Quintana in the pitching matchup, what’s the best bet for Tuesday night’s Pirates vs. Mets matchup at 7:10 p.m.
+With Bailey Falter set to oppose Luis Severino in the pitching matchup, what’s the best bet in Wednesday afternoon’s Pirates vs. Mets matinee at 1:10 p.m.
 ET?

 Game Matchup & Betting Odds